raspereza/HtoAA/README.md

 ```
 ./RunFits_Data.bash 10
 ```
-The script calls `combine` utility, computes the best-fit value of the signal strength and creates output RooT file named `fitDiagnostics_ma$mass_data.root`.
+The script calls `combine` utility, computes the best-fit value of the signal strength and creates output RooT file named `fitDiagnostics_ma$mass.root`.
 This RooT file contains results of the fit (the best-fit mu value and fitted values of nuisance parameters), and the prefit and postfit distributions for signal and background.
 Please note if datacards are produced for background-only Asimov dataset, the fitted value mu and all nuisances would be zero as we the fit is performed on dataset which is obtained from background model.

 To run fits on the signal+background Asimov dataset execute the script
 ```